-Florida State Calculus II Tutor | Calculus III | Differential Equations | MAC 2312 | MAC 2313 | MAP 2302 | Abstract Algebra | Real Analysis Help
+Florida State Calculus Tutor | Calculus II | Calculus III | Differential Equations | MAC 2312 | MAC 2313 | MAP 2302 | Abstract Algebra | Real Analysis Help

 My name is Brian M. Woody, founder of Woody Calculus and a university mathematics professor with over 25 years of experience teaching mathematics at the university level.
-I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis, and have maintained ★★★★★ 5-star reviews on Google and a 5.0 rating on RateMyProfessors.
+I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis.
+I have maintained ★★★★★ 5-star reviews on Google along with a 5.0 rating on RateMyProfessors.

-Through decades of teaching, I developed a structured system focused on pattern recognition, clean problem setup, and repeatable exam strategies.
+Through decades of teaching, I developed a structured system focused on pattern recognition, clean problem setup, formula fluency, and repeatable exam strategies.
+Students train by rewriting perfect solutions and saying each step out loud until the correct procedures become automatic.

-Today that system is available online through the Woody Calculus Mastery Lab.
+Today that system is available online through the Woody Calculus Mastery Lab, a private learning platform used by university students nationwide.

 Students from Florida State University frequently use Woody Calculus for help with the following courses.